ans-oss/Student-marks-analysis-/README.md

-# Student Marks Analysis (Python Project)
+Student Marks Analysis (Python Project)

-This project allows users to enter marks for subjects and get:
+This project performs analysis on student marks such as:

-- Total Marks
+Total Marks

-- Percentage
+Percentage

-- Grade
+Grade

-- Auto save results into a file
+Stores results automatically

-✅ Best for college Python project submission
+How to Use

-✅ Phone & Colab supported
+Run the code in Google Colab or Python environment.

-## How to Run
+Features

-Open in Google Colab and run:
+Simple and user-friendly program for students and beginners.